 SOLR_SECURITY_ALLOWED_PROXYUSERS lists all of the users allowed to impersonate.
-For a user x in SOLR SECURITY ALLOWED PROXYUSERS, SOLR SECURITY PROXYUSER x HOSTS list the hosts x is allowed to connect from to impersonate, and SOLR_SECURITY_PROXYUSERS_x_GROUPS lists the groups that the users is allowed to impersonate members of.
-Both GROUPS and HOSTS support the wildcard and both GROUPS and HOSTS must be defined for a specific user.
+For a user x in SOLR_SECURITY_ALLOWED_PROXYUSERS, SOLR_SECURITY_PROXYUSER_x_HOSTS list the hosts x is allowed to connect from to impersonate, and SOLR_SECURITY_PROXYUSERS_x_GROUPS lists the groups that the users is allowed

 Note: Cloudera Manager has its own management of secure impersonation for Hue.
 To add additional users for Secure Impersonation, use the environment variable safety value for Solr to set the environment variables as above.
 Be sure to include hue in SOLR_SECURITY_ALLOWED_PROXYUSERS if you want to use secure impersonation for hue.